Alyssa Valdez

 Alyssa Caymo Valdez ([ɐˈlɐjsa bɐlˈdɛs]; born June 29, 1993) is a Filipino volleyball player who currently plays for the Creamline Cool Smashers.
 She was a member of the collegiate varsity women's volleyball team of Ateneo de Manila University in both indoor and beach volleyball.
 She was most outstanding as an indoor volleyball player where she brought multiple championship titles and a lot of honor for the university.
-She is a current member of Philippines national team.
 Her global recognition paved the way for her to play in other countries like Thailand for 3BB Nakornnont and Taiwan for Attack Line Volleyball Club.

 Early life

 Valdez was raised in San Juan, Batangas, to parents Ruel, who works in an automobile company, and Pablita, a public school teacher.
 She is the only daughter among four children.
 She learned how to play volleyball by playing with her two older brothers when she was in elementary school at the age of 12.

 Career

-Having developed her volleyball skills, she was chosen to play in the Southern Tagalog Athletic Association (STACAA), a regional sports meet for elementary and high school student athletes in the Calabarzon region where she was scouted and recruited by the University of Santo Tomas (UST) to play for their high school varsity volleyball team, the UST Tigress Cubs.
+Having developed her volleyball skills, she was chosen to play in the Southern Tagalog Calabarzon Athletic Association (STCAA), a regional sports meet for elementary and high school student athletes in the Calabarzon region where she was scouted and recruited by the University of Santo Tomas (UST) to play for their high school varsity volleyball team, the UST Tigress Cubs.

 In her first year at the University of Santo Tomas Junior High School, she was selected as a member of the National Capital Region (NCR) team for the Palarong Pambansa, a national sports competition for elementary and secondary students.
 She was UST's top high school volleyball player who led her team to several championships: three titles in UAAP (Seasons 70–72), and one in National Shakey's Girls' Volleyball League (2009).
 She was a three-time MVP in UAAP (Season 70–72) and once in Shakey's Girls' Volleyball League (2009).